Trinitro21/tpv/README.md

 If the file exists, it reads its settings from `~/.config/tpv.cfg`.
 The format is just the option name followed by the value, separated by a space.
+If a line does not start with one of the following options, it is ignored.
 Options are:
 * `device`
 	Device ID of your touchscreen.
 May differ between input methods.